sammyd/SwiftJSONShootout/JSONShootOut.md

 ## Introduction

-I'm not entirely sure why, but parsing JSON in Swift appears to be one of the most popular topics to write about.
+In the world of Swift blogging, JSON parsing seems to be a 'hot topic'.
 Maybe it's a right of passage to becoming a Swift blogger?
 Anyway, it seems like a good time to get involved.

 There have been some truly excellent blog posts about using JSON with Swift, but they mainly focus on the theory behind using the functional aspects of the new